Class-Wise Federated Averaging for Efficient Personalization: Experiments

+{\bf Client Scalability.} Table \ref{table:comprehensive} demonstrates the performance scaling to the number of clients.
+All PFL methods exhibit performance degradation as the number of clients increases.
+However, \texttt{cwFedAvg} maintains high performance even with larger client counts compared with other methods, thus beneficial for large-scale deployments of devices.

+{\bf Data Heterogeneity and Convergence Analysis.} We evaluate the model accuracy under non-IID data distributions controlled by the Dirichlet distribution parameter $\alpha$.
+Table~\ref{table:comprehensive} shows that \texttt{cwFedAvg} maintains robust performance across different $\alpha$ values.
+In contrast, several PFL methods underperform compared with traditional approaches as data becomes more IID (larger $\alpha$).
+Moreover, the performance of \texttt{cwFedAvg} converges to that of \texttt{FedAvg} as $\alpha$ increases, which validates our analysis of global model relationships in Section~\ref{sec:cwfedavg_comparative}.

+Figure~\ref{fig:convergence} shows the average training loss for 20 clients under varying data heterogeneity.
+The results demonstrate that \texttt{cwFedAvg} converges significantly faster than \texttt{FedAvg} on both CIFAR-10 and CIFAR-100 datasets when data are highly heterogeneous ($\alpha=0.01$ and $0.1$).
+This aligns with our pathway analysis in Figure~\ref{fig:pathway}, as local models in \texttt{cwFedAvg} adapt to their class distributions.
+However, when data is nearly IID ($\alpha=1.0$), \texttt{FedAvg} converges faster.
+We provide per-client training loss comparisons in the supplementary materials.

+{\bf Selective Application of \texttt{cwFedAvg}.} Unlike \texttt{FedAvg}, PFL methods often require additional memory for storing multiple models, such as cluster models in \texttt{IFCA} and class-specific global models in \texttt{cwFedAvg}.
+We selectively apply \texttt{cwFedAvg} to upper layers only to reduce memory overhead.
+Across various datasets, applying \texttt{cwFedAvg} solely to the output layer achieves optimal performance (Table~\ref{table:seletive_result}).
+This result aligns with the conventional understanding that upper layers capture class-specific features.
+Memory cost comparison is provided in the supplementary materials.

+{\bf Ablation Study.} We examine the effect of empirical data distribution $\boldsymbol{p}$, approximated distribution $\boldsymbol{\tilde{p}}$, and \texttt{WDR} in practical settings when \texttt{cwFedAvg} is applied to all layers.
+First, as expected, with $\boldsymbol{\tilde{p}}$ and without \texttt{WDR}, \texttt{cwFedAvg} (the second row of Table~\ref{table:ablation}) shows performance comparable to \texttt{FedAvg} (the first row of Table~\ref{table:total_result}) as it fails to encode and extract class-specific information properly.
+Notably, \texttt{cwFedAvg} with $\boldsymbol{\tilde{p}}$ and \texttt{WDR} significantly outperforms \texttt{cwFedAvg} with $\boldsymbol{p}$ without \texttt{WDR} when the class count is large.
+This result suggests that \texttt{WDR} effectively approximates $\boldsymbol{p}$ while regularizing pathways to be class-specific.

-\textbf{Effect of the penalty loss weight} \; Figure \ref{fig:lambda_relation} illustrates the impact of varying the penalty loss weight ($\lambda$) on the accuracy and the regularization term ($||\boldsymbol{p}_i - \tilde{\boldsymbol{p}}_i||_2$) for the CIFAR-10/100 practical heterogeneous settings.
-As anticipated, increasing $\lambda$ leads to a decrease in the regularization term, as depicted in Figure \ref{fig:lambda_relation}.
-Based on this observation, we select the optimal $\lambda$ value that maximizes the regularization strength while minimizing the accuracy degradation, as elaborated in Section \ref{sec:wdr}.
+{\bf Impact of Regularization Coefficient.} Figure \ref{fig:lambda_relation} illustrates the impact of regularization coefficient ($\lambda$) on accuracy and the regularization term ($\left\|\boldsymbol{p}_i - \tilde{\boldsymbol{p}}_i\right\|_2$) for CIFAR-10/100 practical heterogeneous settings.
+Increasing $\lambda$ reduces the regularization term, enabling \texttt{cwFedAvg} to effectively utilize $\tilde{\boldsymbol{p}}_i$ for class-wise aggregation.
+Based on these results, we select the optimal $\lambda$ that maximizes regularization strength while maintaining accuracy.